Estimated reading time: 6 minutes

-When you research a topic, a tech field for example, it is easy to get into analysis paralysis.
+When you research a topic, a tech field for example, it is easy to get trapped in analysis paralysis.
 Why?
-Because there is no cookie cutter approach to researching a tech field.
-There is a high degree of uncertainty, and you probably keep asking yourself questions such as, “What’s the best way to structure the field?
+Because there is a high degree of uncertainty.
+You probably keep asking yourself questions such as, “What’s the best way to structure the field?
 How is the field even defined?,” and so on.
 Then, you probably think, “Great, let’s just get some more information“.
 After all, having more information is supposed to reduce uncertainty, right?

 This is analysis paralysis.
 Analysis paralysis affects both teams and individuals.
 Here, I talk about the “individuals” variety.
 The “teams” variety involves many other factors that are out of scope here.